nilsstreedain/nilsstreedain.com/blog/_posts/2024-06-18-enabling-generative-playground-on-macos-15-beta-1.md

 4. Close Terminal and GenerativePlayground, then open the application normally by selecting it in the dock

 ## Step 4: Re-Enable macOS SIP
+After completing the modifications and ensuring the app functions correctly, the final step is to re-enable macOS System Integrity Protection (SIP).
+This restores the security protections to your macOS system that were temporarily disabled for the modification process.

 Follow the process in step 1 for entering recovery mode and opening terminal, then use the command `csrutil enable` instead of `csrutil disable`.
 Finally, reboot your Mac, and ensure the GenerativePlayground application still opens.
 If not, try each step again.